France captain Antoine Dupont’s Rugby World Cup campaign is in doubt after he sustained a facial fracture.

 The Namibia centre’s yellow card for the collision in the 45th minute, with France leading 54-0, was upgraded to red following a review by the television match official.

-The French Rugby Federation confirmed the extent of Dupont’s injury on Friday, but said it was uncertain how long the scrum-half will be unavailable for.
+The FFR confirmed the extent of Dupont’s injury on Friday, but said it was uncertain how long its star scrum-half will be unavailable for.

 A statement from the FFR, quoted by Sky Sports News, read: “Antoine Dupont has suffered a maxillo-zygomatic fracture.

 “A specialist surgical opinion has been requested to determine the exact length of the player’s unavailability.
 Antoine Dupont remains with the France squad.”

 France, who have beaten New Zealand, Uruguay and Namibia so far, play Italy in their final pool match on October 6.

 Les Bleus are set to face world number one side Ireland or defending champions South Africa in the quarter-finals on October 14/15.